danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 485	                visible_types.insert(primordial.name(), None);
 486	            }
 ```
-Notice that this is adding the primordial types to the hash visiable_types
+Notice that this is adding the primordial types to the hash `visible_types`
 HashMap.
 Currently, we have the following keys in this HashMap:
 ```console
 (gdb) visible_types